 9. New malware variants decreasing year-over-year

-SonicWall reported 5.6 billion malware attacks took place this past year, which sounds bad but actually represents a 43% decrease from the previous year.
+SonicWall reported 5.4 billion malware attacks took place in 2021, which sounds bad but actually represents a small decrease from the previous year.
 The first six months of 2022 saw 2.75 billion attacks, and if these numbers hold, we’ll end up with roughly the same annual number of attacks.

 10. Domain Generation Algorithms are still hampering malware mitigation efforts